mediapills/cloud-custodian/docs/source/gcp/examples/network-cloudrouter.rst

 Network - Check if there are unattached Cloud Routers
 ============================================================
-Custodian can check and notify if there are unused (unattached) Cloud Routers.
-Note that the ``notify`` action requires a Pub/Sub topic to be configured.
+Custodian can check and delete unused Cloud Routers (those that don't have any attached interface like VPN tunnel etc.)

-In the example below, the policy is set to filter routers which don't have any attached interface.
+In the example below, the policy finds and deletes unused routers.

 .. code-block:: yaml